Chillandchat/mobile/README.md

 If you have found any bug(s) please post them in the [Issues](https://github.com/Chill-and-chat/Chill-chat/issues) tab in this repository.
 Please explain the problem and post any error messages or codes, also include a list of instructions to reproduce this bug or problem.

 ## Mobile App
-The mobile app is still in the development & testing phase and will be released on april 1st 2022.
+The mobile app is still in the development & testing phase and will be released soon.

 Please check this repository for updates!